-Mr Simon Ong Chin Sim Mr Tan Cher Liang (d) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving fraud or dishonesty which is punishable with imprisonment, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such purpose?
-No No (e) Whether he has ever been convicted of any offence, in Singapore or elsewhere, involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or has been the subject of any criminal proceedings (including any pending criminal proceedings of which he is aware) for such breach?
-No No (f) Whether at any time during the last 10 years, judgment has been entered against him in any civil proceedings in Singapore or elsewhere involving a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, or a finding of fraud, misrepresentation or dishonesty on his part, or he has been the subject of any civil proceedings (including any pending civil proceedings of which he is aware) involving an allegation of fraud, misrepresentation or dishonesty on his part?
-No No (g) Whether he has ever been convicted in Singapore or elsewhere of any offence in connection with the formation or management of any entity or business trust?
+Mr Tan Cher Liang Mr Loh Eu Tse Derek

+(d) Whether he has ever No No

+been convicted of any

+offence, in Singapore

+or elsewhere, involving

+fraud or dishonesty

+which is punishable with

+imprisonment, or has been

+the subject of any criminal

+proceedings (including

+any pending criminal

+proceedings of which he is

+aware) for such purpose?

+(e) Whether he has ever been No No

+convicted of any offence,

+in Singapore or elsewhere,

+involving a breach of

+any law or regulatory

+requirement that relates

+to the securities or futures

+industry in Singapore or

+elsewhere, or has been

+the subject of any criminal

+proceedings (including

+any pending criminal

+proceedings of which he is

+aware) for such breach?

+(f) Whether at any time during No No

+the last 10 years, judgment

+has been entered against

+him in any civil proceedings

+in Singapore or elsewhere

+involving a breach of

+any law or regulatory

+requirement that relates

+to the securities or futures

+industry in Singapore or

+elsewhere, or a finding of

+fraud, misrepresentation

+or dishonesty on his part,

+or he has been the subject

+of any civil proceedings

+(including any pending

+civil proceedings of which

+he is aware) involving

+an allegation of fraud,

+misrepresentation or

+dishonesty on his part?

+Mr Tan Cher Liang Mr Loh Eu Tse Derek (g) Whether he has ever been convicted in Singapore or elsewhere of any offence in connection with the formation or management of any entity or business trust?
 No No (h) Whether he has ever been disqualified from acting as a director or an equivalent person of any entity (including the trustee of a business trust), or from taking part directly or indirectly in the management of any entity or business trust?
-No No

-Mr Simon Ong Chin Sim Mr Tan Cher Liang

-(i) her he has ever been the No No

-- ct of any order, judgment

-ing of any court, tribunal or

-rnmental body, permanently

-mporarily enjoining him from

-ging in any type of business

-40 ice or activity?

-(j) her he has ever, to his

-ledge, been concerned with the

-gement or conduct, in Singapore

-ewhere, of the affairs of :- N. l N

-(i) any corporation which No No

-has been investigated for

-a breach of any law or regulatory requirement

-governing corporations in

-Singapore or elsewhere; or

-(ii) any entity (not being a No No

-(11) corporation) which has been

-investigated for a breach

-of any law or regulatory

-requirement governing

-such entities in Singapore or

-elsewhere; or

-(iii) any business trust which No No

-has been investigated for

-a breach of any law or

-regulatory requirement

-governing business trusts in

-Singapore or elsewhere; or

-(iv) any entity or business trust No No

-which has been investigated

-for a breach of any law or

-regulatory requirement that relates to the securities or

-futures industry in Singapore

-or elsewhere,

-·

-nnection with any matter

-rring or arising during that

-d when he was so concerned

-(14) the entity or business trust?
-No No

-(k) her he has been the subject y current or past investigation No No

-sciplinary proceedings, or has

-reprimanded or issued any

-ing, by the Monetary Authority

-igapore or any other regulatory

-prity, exchange, professional

-or government agency,

-her in Singapore or elsewhere?
+No No (i) Whether he has ever been the subject of any order, judgment or ruling of any court, tribunal or governmental body, permanently or temporarily enjoining him from engaging in any type of business practice or activity?
+No No (j) Whether he has ever, to his knowledge, been concerned with the management or conduct, in Singapore or elsewhere, of the affairs of:- (i) any corporation which has been investigated for a breach of any law or regulatory requirement governing corporations in Singapore or elsewhere; or Yes Please refer to the disclosure below for the details.
+Yes Please refer to the disclosure below for the details. (ii) any entity (not being a corporation) which has been investigated for a breach of any law or regulatory requirement governing such entities in Singapore or elsewhere; or No No

+Mr Tan Cher Liang Mr Loh Eu Tse Derek (iii) any business trust which has been investigated for a breach of any law or regulatory requirement governing business trusts in Singapore or elsewhere: or No No (iv) any entity or business trust which has been investigated for a breach of any law or regulatory requirement that relates to the securities or futures industry in Singapore or elsewhere, in connection with any matter occurring or arising during that period when he No No was so concerned with the entity or business trust? (k) Whether he has been the subject of any current or past investigation or disciplinary proceedings, or has been reprimanded or issued any warning, by the Monetary Authority of Singapore or any other regulatory authority, exchange, professional body or government agency, whether in Singapore or elsewhere?
+No Yes Please refer to the disclosure below for the details.